 A journey east of some 200 miles will take you out of London to the wild, rugged coastlines of Cornwall, steeped in nautical history and cloaked in dramatic landscapes, an area of historic shipwrecks, Celtic folklore and industrial heritage.
 Take the M4 from London and Heathrow Airport towards Bristol then pick up the M5 down to the city of Exeter in Devon.
 Here you will join the A38 as it twists its way towards Cornwall, crossing the border over the River Tamar at Saltash where the road bridge runs parallel to the famous Royal Albert Bridge built in 1859 by Isambard Kingdom Brunel to take the Great Western Railway and its trains into the heart of Cornwall.

 The whole area is immersed in Celtic heritage, the Cornish language is of Brythonic origin so it is similar to the Bretons in North West France or the Welsh.
 A language, culture and music that arrived with settlers that were living here centuries before the Romans conquered Britain.
 Cornwall has a land mass of 1,375 square miles (3,562 square kilometres) and over 400 miles (650 km) of dramatic coastlines.
 As you head into the roundabout at Trerulefoot take the A374 left and head southwards and make a right turn on the A387 towards the fishing port of Looe.
 Essentially two villages in one with East Looe ahead of you as you drive towards the sea and West Looe on the other side of the Looe Bridge which carries the A374 over the River Looe itself.
+Parking is available in East Looe at the car park just before the bridge.
 Although an important fishing village over the centuries, its main industry now is tourism.
 Apart from fishing, local granite and tin were exported from here and both boatbuilding and textiles were major employers.
 The beauty of Looe can be seen by the cascade of little cottages descending down to the pretty harbour and river mouth.

 From Polperro head out west towards Polruan, driving just above the National Trust owned Lantic Bay.
 It is a bit of a hike from the National Trust car park just before Polruan to get you to this part of the coast, but the reward is a dramatic windswept cove with a sand and shingle beach amongst low cliffs crowned with gorse and hawthorns.
 Expect a walk of just over an hour there and back but the beach and views are spectacular.
-Once in Polruan you can line up to board the ferry across the River Fowey estuary into Fowey itself.
-The short crossing departs every 20 minutes, it is currently £9 for camper vans, cash only.
+There is a ferry in Polruan that crosses the River Fowey estuary into Fowey itself but it is for foot passengers and cyclists only.
+To cross the river by car make the short journey north to Bodinnick.
+The crossing departs every 20 minutes and takes just a couple of minutes to cross the estuary, it is currently £9 for camper vans, cash only.

 Like Looe, the town of Fowey was a major Cornish fishing port and also undertook the distribution of clay, tin and stone for export.
 China clay is still brought down here by train to be offloaded at the larger jetty at nearby Carne Point and there are still numerous fishing trawlers heading in and out of the estuary.
 If you leave Fowey on the B3415 on New Road Hill to head left on the A3082 you can take this to St Blazey then join Cornhill Road and Bodelva Road to the Eden Project.